Why Can't I Connect to App Store? 12 Proven Fixes (2026 Update)

 With home button

 - Step 1.
 Look for the top button on your iPad.
-Press and hold the iPad button unless you see the power off slider on the screen.
+Press and hold the button until you see the power off slider on the screen.

 - Step 2.
-Simply drag the slider on your screen to turn off the iPhone.
+Simply drag the slider on your screen to turn off the iPad.
 Turn the device back on by pressing and holding the same top button on your iPad.

 Without home button

 - Step 1.
 For an iPad without a home button, press the volume and top buttons.
-Hold it until the power off slider appears.
+Hold them until the power off slider appears.

 - Step 2.
 Drag the slider to turn off the iPad.
-Turn the iPhone device on again by pressing the top button.
-Hold it unless the Apple logo appears.
+Turn the iPad on again by pressing the top button and holding it until the Apple logo appears.

 Part 8: Turn Off Your VPN